kleinesfilmroellchen/sof-language/docs/src/Reference/Language-Specification.md

 > Tokens are the core of the SOF program.
 The tokens are ordered in a linear sequence.
 The only exception is the code block token: A code block recursively nests another sequence of tokens.
 The major other differentiation in the token type is between the **Literal Tokens** that behave and look like the literals in other programming languages, as well as the **Primitive Tokens** aka. keywords that execute program logic.
 The phrase **Primitive Token** is used to distinguish atomic keywords from the non-atomic `{` and `}` keywords.

 r[state]

 ## Program state

 For semantic purposes, the program state of a running SOF program consists mainly of two things:

 r[state.stack]

 - A stack of values visible to the program.
 The stack is a LIFO stack/queue (last in, first out) that can contain any kind of value.
 Of these values, there are types that the user can place and read via the use of certain tokens, and there are the "hidden types" that are used to make the program execute correctly.
-Hidden types are specified less precisely, and the user is not generally allowed to interact with them. r[state.call-stack]
+Hidden types are specified less precisely, and the user is not generally allowed to interact with them.

+r[state.call-stack]

 - A stack of token lists that are being executed, with associated information about where these lists come from and what should happen after they finish executing.

 r[execution]

 ## Executing

+r[execution.opsem]
 An SOF program consists of a list of tokens.
 Executing the program consists of running the action of each token in the order it appears in the list of tokens.

+> [!NOTE]
+> This reference specifies the behavior of each token in the form of [*operational semantics*](https://en.wikipedia.org/wiki/Operational_semantics) (opsem), that is: the steps which need to be taken to execute a token correctly.

 Each token may have an effect on the SOF program environment, modifying it to a new state.
 Tokens may change the execution state of the program, by modifying the token list stack.
 For instance: